opengisch/qpip/README.md

 - **Installed** the version currently available on your system (system-wide python libraries are marked with `[global]`)
 - **Action** the action that will be taken once you click on "OK".

-You can filter the list to either show only missing/conflicting dependencies, or to include system wide python libraries even if not directly required by a QGIS plugin.
-Note that you should not uninstall/upgrade system wide python libraries unless you know what you are doing (it may require administrator privileges).
+You can filter the list to either show only missing/conflicting dependencies, or to include system-wide python libraries even if not directly required by a QGIS plugin.
+Note that you should not uninstall/upgrade system-wide python libraries unless you know what you are doing (it may require administrator privileges).

 You can also configure when QPIP should automatically check for dependencies.